-So when you or your Minneapolis SEO Agency creates content – make it significant and targeted, not worrying about the speed that it comes out, because 100 posts on your blog won’t create significant traffic, but that one that was super-targeted and useful will.
+So when you or your agency creates content – make it significant and targeted, not worrying about the speed that it comes out because 100 posts on your blog won’t create significant traffic, but that one that was super-targeted and useful will.

-When you or your SEO Company creates links – make them hefty and serious.
-They should actually be almost a pain to get, whether through outreach, guest posting, or by deliberating with someone in your network to include a link back to your site.
+When you or your agency creates links – make them hefty and serious.
+They should actually be almost a pain to get, whether through outreach, guest posting or by deliberating with someone in your network to include a link back to your site.
 These things, when worth something for real will either take… money, time, or effort.
 If they don’t, they aren’t worth it.

-85% of people searching on Google are clicking on the organic search results, according to Search Engine Watch.
+85% of people searching on Google are clicking on the organic search results, according to SEWatch.

 If savvy customers are skipping the paid ads – you may want to as well.
 It really depends on the industry.
 Paid ads have a little thing next to it that says ad, and are shown above and below the 'organic' search results.

-Many businesses opt to do paid ads and search engine optimization.
+Many businesses opt to do paid ads AS WELL AS focusing on organic search.

 1. You can de-index any types of content that have less than 100 words.
-This might be the #1 suggestion for most businesses that have not done any SEO.
-For WordPress websites you can use the Yoast SEO plugin for this.
+This might be the #1 suggestion for most businesses that have not done any work for their organic presence.
+For WordPress websites you can use the Yoast plugin for this.